 - Prize: any HappenStancebook or pamphlet in print.

-- Form: whatever you like, including prose poems (but not more than 200 words of prose).
+- Form: whatever you like, including prose poems (but not more than 150 words long for prose poems).

-- Rules: if a poem with line breaks, length no more than 18 lines (be careful: having to disqualify your entry is no fun).
+- Rules: if a poem with line breaks, length no more than 18 lines.

 - Previous publication: unpublished poems please.